 An IT agent must also know different programming languages and how scripts work to figure out the issues their customers face.
 Free resources help with figuring that out, there are lots of learning courses and articles on such topics online.
 For a better understanding of how product companies work, Irene recommends reading “The Mom Test: How to Talk to Customers & Learn If Your Business is a Good Idea When Everyone is Lying to You” by Rob Fitzpatrick.

 When your new guy is struggling to solve a problem on their own, don’t leave them hanging.
 Promise them to help, but first, ask them to describe their way of finding the solution.
 Reflexing on that will help them understand what they did wrong and what’s slipped through the cracks.
 This way, they’ll learn to solve problems.

 The onboarding time depends on what position a new employee is going to be taking.
-If it’s a daytime, self-sufficient agent, a normal training course will take about 3 months for them.
+If it’s daytime, self-sufficient agent, a normal training course will take about 3 months for them.

-Don’t get overprotective of the new guy, they mustn’t feel being under surveillance, like the team lead is constantly watching them to make sure do their work during these 3 months.
+Don’t get overprotective of the new guy, they mustn’t feel being under surveillance, like the team lead is constantly watching them make sure do their work during these 3 months.
 An agent must desire to discover new things and strive to be self-sufficient.

 I’m all out for maximum self-sufficiency, otherwise, a person gets used to working under surveillance.
 One must have a desire to learn new thingsIrene Allen, Customer Support Team lead